This Old House: This Old House magazine

-This Old House magazine was first published in 1995 by Time Inc. Published eight times per year, the magazine has a circulation of over 950,000 and reaches nearly 6 million consumers each month.
-Nathan Stamos is the publisher.
+This Old House magazine was first published in 1995 by Time Inc. and discontinued in 2024.
+Published eight times per year, the magazine had a circulation of over 950,000 and reached nearly 6 million consumers each month.
+Nathan Stamos was the publisher.
 As of 1 April 2016, Susan Wyland, best known for her tenure on Time Inc.'s Real Simple magazine, became the magazine's editor in chief, replacing Scott Omelianuk, who had been editor for 12 years.

 ThisOldHouse.com is the brand's website and features how-to projects and inspiration and tips for homeowners.
 The website also serves as the online destination for the television show and includes bios on the cast, information on all of the home projects, and live webcams of the current house projects.

 Inside This Old House

-A short-lived spin-off of the This Old House franchise, Inside This Old House was shown primarily on the A&E Network and originally aired from 2003 to 2004.
+A short-lived spin-off of the This Old House franchise, Inside This Old House, was shown primarily on the A&E Network and originally aired from 2003 to 2004.
 The show was very much like Ask This Old House: it was shot mainly in the "loft", was hosted by O'Connor, and featured the regular experts listed above and also Abram (master carpenter).
 However, unlike Ask This Old House, usually one or two experts were used throughout the episode and a specific theme was discussed.
 The theme was usually a particular topic (e.g., landscaping, installing doors, etc.).
 Along with the in-house expert, and sometimes a guest expert, clips were shown of past episodes of This Old House (mainly the original episodes with Bob Vila) to further illustrate the point as well as revisit past projects undertaken over the previous 25 years to see what the homeowners have done since airing.
 Each episode ended with a segment called "Inside Out", which featured one of the two guest commentators, Jimmy Dunn and Doreen Vigue, and one of the experts, with a brief and comedic overview of what was discussed on the show.